 The M.A.T.S. curriculum is designed for Christians who desire to integrate theological studies with cultural and social concerns.

-You will strengthen the religious basis for one’s life and work whether in a secular career or a church staff position.
+With this 66-credit hour degree, you will strengthen the religious basis for one’s life and work whether in a secular career or a church staff position.

 - M.A. students typically spend two years in residence to complete the required curriculum for the M.A. degree.
 At a minimum, residential students pursuing the M.A.R. must take at least 31 credit hours at the appropriate RTS M.A.-degree-granting campus.
 Global Education students must take at least 31 credit hours online for the M.A.R.
 A 2.0 (C) cumulative grade-point average (GPA) is required for all RTS courses taken.